Manrutz/https-github.com-Manrutz-week4-AI-for-SE--AI-in-Software-Engineering-/ai_in_software_engineering_part_2.md

 Task 3: Predictive Analytics for Resource Allocation

 Objective
-Use the Kaggle Breast Cancer dataset to train a Random Forest model that predicts issue priority (High/Medium/Low).
+Using the Kaggle Breast Cancer dataset to train a Random Forest model that predicts issue priority (High/Medium/Low).

 Sample Notebook Code
 ```python